A bullet hell dungeon crawler

 You begin by selecting one out of four playable characters each with a different gun and ability.
 Each level begins with you descending down upon different floors in a labyrinth filled dungeon.
 Exploring consists of the player advancing towards different rooms to encounter either enemies, obstacles or and new characters.

 You begin with a basic set of weapons to fight your way through different rooms. 💣🔫

-You can shoot in 360 degrees and dodge roll in 8 directions (all variants of x-axis, y-axis and z-axis).
+You can shoot in 360 degrees and dodge roll in 8 directions (all variants of the x-axis, y-axis, and z-axis).
 Rolling will allow you to evade bullets as they come flying towards you.
-This is one of the most important mechanics in the whole game besides shooting.
-This is the key to your survival and your best choice when in any situation.
-This is the basic mechanic to master if you ever wish to be good at this game.
+This is one of the most important mechanics in the whole game besides shooting and is a key to your survival.

 Chests contain useful items and weapons.
 Life is like a box of chocolates!
 You never know what you’re going to get! 🎁🍫

 Firefights are very intense.
 Complex enemy attack patterns and other surprises challenge players.
 Each new level adds more depth and difficulty to the gameplay.
 The game is designed for you to die so you come back and discovering something new each time.

 Levels have a teleportation system that helps to transverse areas rapidly.

 Being able to follow enemies attacks with quick reflexes are needed to carefully evade the oncoming hurricane of bullets traveling towards you.

 As you find different characters along the way, they’ll populate the lobby of the entrance to the Gungeon before you begin each new descent.
 Characters offer missions to defeat enemies, new weapons to purchase, faster ways to reach new floors, and enable the player to find more content, making the game rewarding and accessible.